oroinc/documentation/backend/entities/crud.rst

 which controller needs to be called for particular routes:

 .. code-block:: yaml
    :caption: src/Acme/Bundle/DemoBundle/Resources/config/routing.yml

     acme_task:
         resource: '@AcmeDemoBundle/Controller/TaskController.php'
         type: annotation

 .. _cookbook-entity-template:

 The Template
 ------------

-The template that is responsible to display the form fields should extend the base template ``@OroUI/actions/update.html.twig`` from the OroUIBundle.
-This templates defines some basic blocks that you can use.
-This way your own forms will provide the same look and feel as the ones coming with OroPlatform:
+The template that is responsible for displaying the form fields should extend the base template ``@OroUI/actions/update.html.twig`` from the OroUIBundle.
+This template defines some basic blocks that you can use.
+This way, your own forms will provide the same look and feel as the ones coming with OroPlatform:

 .. code-block:: none
    :caption: src/Acme/Bundle/DemoBundle/Resources/views/Task/update.html.twig

     {# extend the base template from the OroUIBundle #}
     {% extends '@OroUI/actions/update.html.twig' %}